Blog Banner SVG

 Threshold Limit₹2,50,000 per contract for suppliesVaries by section – ₹30,000 for professional services, ₹1,80,000 for rent, ₹2,40,000 for salary, etc.

-PAN RequirementGSTIN of supplier requiredPAN of deductee mandatory for TDS deduction
+PAN RequirementGSTIN of the supplier is requiredPAN of deductee mandatory for TDS deduction

-Nature of TaxIndirect tax on supply of goods/servicesDirect tax on income earned
+Nature of TaxThrough the regular GST refund mechanismDirect tax on income earned

-Penalty for Non-complianceInterest at 18% per annum plus penalty up to ₹10,000Interest at 1.5% per month plus penalty equal to TDS amount
+Penalty for Non-complianceInterest at 18% per annum plus penalty up to ₹10,000Interest at 1.5% per month plus a penalty equal to the TDS amount

 Set-off MechanismCan be set off against GST liabilityCan be set off against income tax liability only